 Achronix provides a default public key for authentication and a default secret key for encryption/decryption of the bitstream.
-These keys are available for testing, so that a user has confidence the security system works.
+These keys are available for testing to provide confidence the security system works.
 The default keys should not be used to protect sensitive designs - they are only made available for testing purposes.
-Additionally, when a user sets the eFuse to accept encrypted bitstreams only, the FPGA no longer accepts the default keys.
+Additionally, when the eFuse is set to accept encrypted bitstreams only, the FPGA no longer accepts the default keys.